-CCTV relies on strategic placement of cameras, and observation of the camera's input captured on monitors.
+CCTV relies on strategic placement of cameras, and observation of the particular company and their cameras SAFE and SFPD do not endorse any

 DISCLAIMER

 The information provided is intended to assist you in improving the overall level of security of your home or property.
 It is not intended to replace existing or proposed security measures.